qdrant/migration/README.md

 **Note: This project is in beta.
 The API may change in future releases.**

-This tool helps to migrate data to Qdrant from other sources.
-It will stream all vectors from a collection in the source Qdrant instance to the target Qdrant instance.

-The target collection can have a different replication or sharding configuration, expect the vector size and distance need to be the same.
+Easily move your data to Qdrant from other vector storages.
+With support for resumable migration, even interrupted processes can continue smoothly.

 Supported sources:

 * Milvus
-* Another Qdrant instances
+* Another Qdrant instance

 ## Installation